Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Conclusion and future work

 \section{Conclusion and future work}

-We developed identification methods for linear continuous-time systems with symmetry using Riemannian optimization.
+We developed identification methods for linear continuous-time symmetric systems using Riemannian optimization.
 For this, we formulated three least-squares problems of minimizing the sum of squared errors on Riemannian manifolds, and described the geometry of each problem.
-In particular, we examined the quotient geometry in one problem in depth, and presented comparisons with the Riemannian GN method.
+In particular, we examined the quotient geometry in one problem in depth.
 We proposed Riemannian CG methods for the three problems, and selected initial points using the modified MOESP method.
-The results from a series of numerical experiments demonstrated the effectiveness of our proposed methods.
+The results from a series of numerical simulations demonstrated the effectiveness of our proposed methods with comparisons to the traditional GN method.

 The following problems should be addressed in future studies. \begin{enumerate} \item As mentioned in Remark \ref{remark_future}, system \eqref{1} does not correspond to a symmetric continuous-time system discussed in \cite{willems1976realization, tan2001stabilization}.
-To identify symmetric continuous-time systems, including mechanical control system \eqref{mechanical}, we need to develop a novel method that is fundamentally different from the methods proposed in this paper.
+To identify such systems, we need to develop a novel method that is fundamentally different from the methods proposed in this paper.

 \item In Section \ref{Sec6B2}, we confirmed that the results produced by Hybrid CG, a combination of ${\rm CG}_1$ and ${\rm CG}_2$, were better than those of ${\rm CG}_1$ and ${\rm CG}_2$ in many cases.
-It would be interesting to study how the combination of iterations of ${\rm CG}_1$ and ${\rm CG}_2$ should be determined. \end{enumerate}
+It would be interesting to study how the combination of iterations of ${\rm CG}_1$ and ${\rm CG}_2$ should be determined.

+\item Lemma 2 in \cite{brockett1976some} shows that the manifold of transfer functions of SISO systems, i.e., $m=p=1$, is partitioned into multiple connected components.
+Thus, it is expected that $N/O(n)$ with $m=p=1$ will have multiple connected components, because each element in $N/O(n)$ corresponds to a transfer function.
+If this is the case, different initial points on the different connected components will converge to different points, and thus initial points on $N/O(n)$ may considerably affect the system identification results.
+In fact, we have confirmed that Algorithm 2 provides a better initial point than a random choice.
+This provides a practical insight, and so it would be interesting to study whether or not the expectation is true.

+\item In this paper, we proposed methods for identifying a target system as \eqref{1} with no noise.
+As illustrated in Section \ref{Sec6}, our proposed methods are effective for identifying \eqref{1}, even if the output data was noisy.
+However, if we were to consider the effect of noise on our methods, we may be able to derive better algorithms.
+Thus, it is desirable to extend our proposed methods under the consideration of noise.